 How to Apply for a Private Loan

-The following is a listing of lenders that offer private educational loan programs: (Clicking the links will take you to the lenders’ web sites).
+The following is a listing of lenders that offer private educational loan programs that our students have found success working with: (Clicking the links will take you to the lenders’ web sites).
 Students are required to submit the Federal Private Education Loan Applicant Self-Certification Form to their lender to when they apply for a private loan.

 The University of West Alabama does not promote, endorse, or recommend any private loan lender.
 The lenders listed above are merely a listing of lenders our students have used.
 Students are not obligated to use them.
 The credit check performed by many lenders expires after 90 – 120 days.
 Therefore, students should not apply for a private loan more than 3 months prior to the start of the term.
 However, due to processing time, students should apply as soon as possible within the 3 month window.
 In order for funds to be available to pay tuition and fees, applications should be submitted to your lender by:

 June 1st for fall terms